 Your veterinarian will wish to perform some tests, some of which may include;

-Intravenous Pyelogram (IVP/excretory urography) – To see very small or radiolucent (transparent to x-ray) stones which may require contrast radiography.
-A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine.
-This enables the technician to view the structures of the urinary tract.
+- Intravenous Pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) stones which may require contrast radiography.
+A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine which enables the technician to view the structures of the urinary tract.

-Urinary acidifiers – These tablets can be used in conjunction with diet to assist with lowering the pH of the urine.
+- Urinary acidifiers: These tablets can be used in conjunction with a diet to lower the pH of urine.

-Your veterinarian will wish to follow up with you after several weeks with additional x-rays to see if the stones are dissolving (in the case of diet), or have returned.
+A follow-up will be scheduled at which time x-rays will be performed to see if the stones are dissolving (in the case of diet), or have returned.